Summary of Significant Accounting Policies

 Dividends are recognised when the entity’s right to receive payment is established.
-The Group did not receive dividend revenue during the period.

 Rendering of services

 Revenue from service transactions are recognised as services are performed.
-The Group did not receive any service revenue.

 Borrowing costs directly attributable to the acquisition, construction or production of qualifying assets, which are assets that necessarily take a substantial period of time to get ready for their intended use or sale, are added to the cost of those assets, until such time as the assets are substantially ready for their intended use or sale.
 Investment income earned on the temporary investment of specific borrowing pending their expenditure on qualifying assets is deducted from the borrowing costs eligible for capitalisation.